neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/knobs.md

 }
 ```

-Consider putting these extensions in a separate file so that they can be
+Avoid defining these extensions in the use case file where you need them.
-reused in multiple use cases.
+Instead, put them in a separate file so that they can be reused in other use cases later.

 By convention knobs have a single positional `label` parameter.
 If they control immutable values, they should also have a required positional